The Official Blog of Polymer Technologies, Inc.

 Driver's Point of View

-Driving a truck has never been viewed as an easy, as it involves long hours, unconventional sleep patterns, and lengthy periods of time on the road and away from home.
+Making a truck cabin as comfortable and funcational as possibleDriving a truck has never been viewed as easy, as it involves long hours, unconventional sleep patterns, and lengthy periods of time on the road and away from home.
 However, not only is it a stable, well-paying, blue-collar career, but it’s necessary for businesses and the economy to operate as they do.
 While the primary function of these trucks is to transport cargo from point A to point B, the comfort of drivers should always be kept in mind when designing and manufacturing truck cabins.

-Making a truck cabin as comfortable and funcational as possibleBy law, drivers are restricted to driving in 11 hour stretches, and limited to a total of 14 hours on-duty.
-The extra 3 hours is often filled with paper work, loading, and unloading of goods or materials.
+By law, drivers are restricted to driving for 11-hour stretches and are limited to a total of 14 hours on duty.
+The extra 3 hours are often filled with paperwork and the loading and unloading of goods or materials.
 Driving for 11 hours straight is no easy task, as it can be both mentally and physically grueling.
 It can also be painful if the long stretches of time are spent sitting in an uncomfortable and cramped cabin.

 They may seem like small things, but incorporating practical storage can make a world of difference in providing convenience to drivers.
 They most likely have multiple changes of clothes, toiletries, food, and things like laptops and books for off-duty entertainment.
 Providing a place for drivers to neatly store and easily access these items is a convenient feature that any driver will appreciate.

 The interior of a truck cab is subject to discomforting noise, vibration, and temperature, all mainly from the engine compartment.
 To combat this, quality insulation should be used to dilute noise, vibration, and temperature.
-While it’s important to choose a material that functions well in that capacity, aesthetics and durability should also be taken into consideration.
+While it’s important to choose a material that functions well in that capacity, aesthetics, and durability should also be taken into consideration.
 Don’t cut corners to save costs, as some options may work well off the manufacturing floor, but are prone to breaking down over time in the form of warping.
 This can create a deformed look inside the cab, which severely decreases the appearance and comfort of the cab overall.
 Investing in quality truck insulation materials from the start can save money in the long-run, and keep the truck drivers happy.

 Contact us today and we will work with you to develop a custom solution.